ryezzz/portfolio-gatsby/_data/blog/2021-07-17-text-analysis-on-my-lifelong-journal.md

 ---
 I've kept a personal diary since middle school and the text in it is very much "stream of consciousness" and really, really tough to read.

 In order to understand my journal and turn it into a cohesive story I've begun to visualize it.
-I'm starting by tracking word counts per entry over time and will eventually experiment with sentiment analyses.
+I'm starting by tracking word counts per entry over time and will eventually experiment with sentiment analysis.

 In terms of process, cleaned this messy corpus of about 200,000 words using python and turned it into a dataset.
-I then visualized [my first iteration](https://public.tableau.com/app/profile/rye.zupancis/viz/ChildhoodJournalAnalysis/Overview?publish=yes) based on entry word count in Tableau and will post a d3 timeseries exploration shortly.
+I then visualized my first iteration based on entry word count in [Tableau](https://public.tableau.com/app/profile/rye.zupancis/viz/ChildhoodJournalAnalysis/Overview?publish=yes) and [d3](https://ryezzz.github.io/visualization-sketches/childhood-diary/).
 Actual entries have been removed and only aggregations & simplifications are be visible.

 ![](/assets/screen-shot-2021-11-13-at-10.03.03-am.png)